NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     that the quaternion norm does not deviate much from 1, so, this should be kept positive.

+--camera-position-weight <double (default: 0.1)>
+    A soft constraint to keep the camera positions close to the original values.
+    It is meant to prevent a wholesale shift of the cameras, without impeding the reduction in reprojection errors.
+It adjusts to the ground sample distance and the number of interest points in the images.
+The computed discrepancy is attenuated with ``--camera-position-robust-threshold``.
+    See also :numref:`jitter_camera`.

+--camera-position-robust-threshold <double (default: 0.1)>
+    The robust threshold to attenuate large discrepancies between initial and optimized camera positions with the option ``--camera-position-weight``.
+    This is less than ``--robust-threshold``, as the primary goal is to reduce pixel reprojection errors, even if that results in big differences in the camera positions.
+It is suggested to not modify this value, and adjust instead ``--camera-position-weight``.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more deviations from the original camera orientations.
 This adds to the cost function